richelbilderbeek/bevy_tdd_book/add_player_sprite.md

 ```

 Store the player scale in the `Transform`.
-The two-dimensional scale is extended to have a z-coordinat of 1.0,
+The two-dimensional scale is extended to have a z-coordinate of 1.0,
 which is assumed for two-dimensional games.

 ```rust